Yofo-me/outline-vpn-mirrors/README.md

 [Docker](https://www.docker.com) is an application that simplifies the process of managing application processes in *containers*.
 Containers let you run your applications in resource-isolated processes.
 They're similar to virtual machines, but containers are more portable, more resource-friendly, and more dependent on the host operating system.

-For a detailed introduction to the different components of a Docker container, check out [The Docker Ecosystem: An Introduction to Common Components](https://www.digitalocean.com/community/tutorials/the-docker-ecosystem-an-introduction-to-common-components).
+For a detailed introduction to Docker, check out [Docker Documentation](https://docs.docker.com).

 First, update your existing list of packages:
 ```bash